Medusa-ML/ML-Template/README.md

 * Run a [training notebook](./training_notebooks) to fit your model
 * Export your model to the [saved models](./saved_models) folder
 * Shrink, optimize, and deploy your model, see [deploy](./deploy) for examples

+# Frequently Asked Questions

+### Will this run on Windows or macOS?

+Yes, but you need to install docker first, see link above.